trowski/fiber-rfc/rfc.md

 This RFC seeks to eliminate the distiction between synchronous and asynchronous functions by allowing functions to be interruptible without polluting the entire call stack.
 This would be achieved by:

  * Adding support for [Fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to PHP.
- * Adding `Fiber` and `Continuation` classes, and an interface `FiberScheduler`.
+ * Adding `Fiber` and `ReflectionFiber` classes, and an interface `FiberScheduler`.
  * Adding exception classes `FiberError` and `FiberExit` to represent errors.

 ### Definition of terms

-To allow better understanding of the RFC, this section defines what the names Fiber, Continuation, and FiberScheduler mean for the RFC being proposed.
+To allow better understanding of the RFC, this section defines what the names Fiber and FiberScheduler mean for the RFC being proposed.

 #### Fibers